Tatsuya-Nonogaki/export-ADData/README.md

 ### Compare-ADCSV
 - Compare two CSV files of AD users or groups.
 - Comparison is done with sAMAccountName as the key.
-- Show difference of DistinguishedName, or absence on one side.
+- Show difference of DistinguishedName, or entry absence on one side.
+- `Enabled` and `PasswordNeverExpires` properties of users are also verified.
 - Optionally output also entries with no difference.
 - Output a CSV file or to the PS console.